dsnkostic/discmaster-example/README.md

 * [ ] Explore how to implement [GraphQL](http://graphql.github.io/)

 ## Food for thought
-* -Should I integrate CI/CD cycle to test deployment on almost prod-like envrironment and which one should I use.
+* ~~Should I integrate CI/CD cycle to test deployment on almost prod-like envrironment and which one should I use.
 This [discussion](https://hackernoon.com/should-i-use-heroku-or-aws-3bfcd4706a36) should be helpful.
-At the end, this could be the Phase Two of the project.- It would bring unnecessary complexity so I will not do it.
+At the end, this could be the Phase Two of the project.~~- It would bring unnecessary complexity so I will not do it.
 I am going to tag the repo, and later, I can simulate countinous deployment at least.
 * Caching is not considered anywhere, so that also must be integrated somewhere

 ## Usefull links: